Log management in FastNetMon

 sudo fcli commit

-After that you can set period how often in seconds FastNetMon will report active attacks:
+After that, you can setthe period in seconds how often FastNetMon reports an active attack:

 sudo fcli set main ban_status_delay 20